 - Brush on BBQ sauce: brush with on BBQ sauce during grilling for a glazed topping.

 - Top with pepper jack cheese: top with a slice of pepper jack cheese on the burger after removing from grill.

 - Make it smokey: mix in 1/4 teaspoon of liquid smoke to the meat mixture.

 Frequently Asked Questions

-We use a grilling mat on our grill when cooking burgers, fish, and veggies.
-I highly recommend getting one if you grill often.
-If you don’t have a grilling mat then clean and well grease your grill grates before preheating the grill.
-Once you add the burgers to the grates, do not move them until they have seared on the one side (about 5 minutes) and it’s time to turn them over.
+If this is a problem for you, use a grilling mat for ground meat, fish, and veggies.
+Or clean and grease your grill grates well, and grease them before preheating the grill.
+Once you add the patties to the grill, do not move them until they have seared on the one side (about 5 minutes) and it’s time to turn them over.

-This recipe makes the juiciest turkey burgers.
-Overcooking is the #1 cause of dry turkey burgers.
-Use a thermometer to check the internal temperature of your burgers every few minutes.
+Overcooking is the #1 cause of a dry turkey burger.
+Use a thermometer to check the internal temperature of your meat every few minutes.

 Yes, you can make them a day or two ahead.
-Just be sure to keep them well covered in the refrigerator.
+Form the patty and cover with plastic wrap or aluminum foil to keep them from drying out in the fridge.

 - 1 large egg lightly beaten

 - ⅔ cup dry bread crumbs (see notes for substitutions)